VladimirK2/kzm-tools/tafcj-doc.md

 *If the record was changed and no commit was done at the script end or before another "read", fatal error is triggered: "Changes not saved"*.

-*If "committing" OFS fails, temporary IHLD record is deleted.
-Unfortunately, under TAFJ it doesn't happen because the whole session aborts.*
+*If "committing" OFS fails, temporary IHLD record is deleted.*

 #### clear